 Put your pantry in order (at last!) with these simple tips.

 Every editorial product is independently selected, though we may be compensated or receive an affiliate commission if you buy something through our links.
 Ratings and prices are accurate and items are in stock as of time of publication.

 Divide Your Pantry Into Zones

 Every pantry worth its salt (pun intended) is divvied up into “zones,” or various cooking stations based on your day-to-day needs.
 Once you settle on the categories—such as weeknight dinners or holiday baking—assign an area in your pantry for each zone and label it.
 Not only will this trick keep your pantry neat and organized, but it also guarantees you’ll find what you need in a pinch.
-Need some inspiration?
-These are the zones every organized pantry should have.
 Plus, check out these 11 ideas for organizing your kitchen on a budget.